seankmartin/made-mistakes-gatsby/src/posts/python/using-python.md

 Say your code has a GUI and you want to provide an executable.
 Two main options, the first is using [pyinstaller](https://pyinstaller.readthedocs.io/en/stable/).
 The other one is to use the [fbs build system](https://build-system.fman.io/), which is further described on this website [here](https://seankmartin.netlify.app/python/using_fbs/).
+The fbs build system is simple, but requires specific versions of Python and PyQt, which can be a significant limitation.

 ## Further reading